linnienaryshkin/merkle-tree/README.md

 ## Deployment

 1. [Authorization](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_auth) - follow the guide, you need an active AWS access portal session for the AWS CDK.
-2. [Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) - Deploying stacks with the AWS CDK requires dedicated Amazon S3 buckets and other containers to be available to AWS CloudFormation during deployment.
+2. [Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) - deploying stacks with the AWS CDK requires dedicated Amazon S3 buckets and other containers to be available to AWS CloudFormation during deployment.

 After, you should be available to deploy.